Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Connection Matrix Algorithm

 We perform transformations on $D$ to obtain a connection matrix $\Delta$.
 In order to describe these operations, we refer to columns and rows being labelled by elements from $\fA$, which are the generators of the bases associated to the initial matrix $D$.
-In particular, one needs to follow four steps: \begin{enumerate} \item Using the clearing optimisation, obtain the Gaussian reductions $R^{ p}_n$ of $D^{ p}_n$; this is done by elementary column operations on $D$.
+In particular, one needs to follow four steps: \begin{enumerate}[label=(\Roman*)] \item Using the clearing optimisation, reduce the matrices $D[p,p,n]$; this is done by elementary column operations on $D$.
 Notice that this step can be executed in parallel over $p \in P$.
-Also, this leads to separating bases $(\fH_n^p, \fB_n^p, \fP_n^p)$ for $\C_n^p$, all $n \in \Z$ and $p \in P$.
+This leads to separating bases $(\fH_n^p, \fB_n^p, \fK_n^p)$ for $\C_n^p$, all $n \in \Z$ and $p \in P$.